k41m4n/SSM/README.md

 #> [2,] 0.0000000 2.774437e-09
 ```

-Extracting the initial values of the smoothed estimates of states:
+Extracting the initial values of the smoothed estimates of states using function `coef()` of the KFAS package:

 ``` r
 smoothEstStat <- coef(outKFS)